 \subsection{Organization of the paper}

-In the next section we review some useful results from convex analysis and the duality theory of cone linear optimization.
-In particular, we give a new algebraic representation of dual programs and obtain the nonstandard dual forms of the problems (\ref{primaljihe1}) and (\ref{primaljihe2}).
-In Section 3, we use the set-valued mappings to establish the connection between the aforementioned primal and dual conic representable sets and develop the duality theory in conic linear optimization.
-The mpKKT conditions are also presented.
-Using the set-valued mappings, Section 4 extends the concept of the optimal partition to conic linear optimization and study the properties of the optimal objective values as a function of parametric vectors.
-Several examples exhibit these properties in the section.
-The extension of the corresponding approach to multiparametric analysis of cone linear optimization is the topic of Section 5, and the existences of nonlinearity regions and transition points are also discussed in this section.
-Finally, we conclude the paper with some remarks in Section 6.
+In the next section, we review some useful results from convex analysis and the duality theory of CLO, and introduce nonstandard Lagrange dual and lift-and-project procedures.
+In Section 3, we define the set-valued mappings between the aforementioned conic representable sets and develop duality theory in CLOs.
+In Section 4, some fundamental concepts are introduced and several examples are presented to illustrate these concepts.
+The extension of the corresponding approach to the multiparametric analysis of CLOs is discussed in Section 5.
+The identification of the optimal partitions of a conic representable set is discussed and the behavior of the optimal value function in its domain is studied in this section.
+Finally, in Section 6, we conclude the paper with some remarks.